View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 Here are two other highlights you shouldn’t miss: the famous four-faced clock on top of the info booth and the Whispering Gallery.
 In the gallery, you can stand in opposite corners and softly speak against the wall – you’ll be able to hear each other crystal clear across the busy concourse.

-Top tip: If you’re keen to learn more about Grand Central Terminal, we highly recommend the NYC Secrets of Grand Central Walking Tour.
+Our top tip: If you’re keen to learn more about Grand Central Terminal, we highly recommend the NYC Secrets of Grand Central Walking Tour.
 You’ll discover the building’s rich history and importance, along with some hidden spots in the station you’d never find on your own.

 Central Park